 A benefit of federal student loans that allows you to temporarily stop making payments or reduce your federal student loans' monthly payment.
 Interest will continue to be charged on your subsidized, unsubsidized and PLUS loans.
 Some forbearances are required to be granted by your loan servicer; others are offered only at the discretion of your loan servicer.

-A period of time that generally begins on the day after a borrower graduates, leaves school, or drops below half-time enrollment and ends on the day before the repayment period begins.
+A period of time that generally begins on the day after a borrower graduates, leaves school, or drops below half-time enrollment and usually ends six to nine months later.
 A borrower is not required to make payments during the grace period.
 Grace periods occur for:

 - subsidized and unsubsidized loans made under the Direct Loan and FFEL programs (six-month grace period); and

 - loans made under the Perkins loan program (generally nine-month grace period).

 - Is enrolled in a program or course above the bachelors degree level or is enrolled in a program leading to a professional degree; and